VHIL-interns-hub/UMETRIX_summer2022/docs/work-log.md

 - Made the website run.
 - Frontend editing works begun.
 ### Thursday
-- Writing service for database connection [Half-written]
+- Writing service for database connection.
 ### Friday
 - Virtual meet with Neeraj sir and try debugging Umetrix File Upload Tool.
 - A standalone project to link asp.net with MongoDB.
 - Learn MongoDB
+### Saturday
+- Understand the requirements of Data storing and learn Django.